 Have you ever thought about getting a child licence?
-Those under school leaving age are required to have a licence if they are taking part in films, plays, concerts, public performances, sporting events and modelling assignments.
-Therefore, any sector of the entertain industry – modelling included.
+Those who are compulsory school age are required to have a licence if they are taking part in films, plays, concerts, public performances, sporting events, broadcast performances and modelling assignments.
+Therefore, any sector of the entertain industry – modelling included – that is typically organised by a production company.
 In other words every child needs a licence from birth to the end of their education.

 If you would like to know if you kid is suitable for modelling, register your child here!